 Compare Car Insurance Quotes Instantly

 Most of the time, a ticket for a moving violation will affect insurance rates.
 Just how big of a rate increase you can expect depends on the severity of the ticket.
 A parking ticket will have no effect on the cost of your insurance.
 A single speeding ticket or failure to stop has a minor effect.
-But multiple tickets or severe ones like DUI and reckless driving can increase your rate by a lot.
+But multiple tickets or severe ones, like DUI and reckless driving, can greatly increase your rates.